 As mentioned under “Shabbat and Holidays,” Torah Honors and Ark openings are reserved for adult members of the Jewish faith.

-Following the guidelines of the Conservative Movement, our Rabbis officiate at the wedding ceremonies of couples who are both of the Jewish faith.
-They understand that there are many challenging religious decisions that are unique to interfaith couples and are available to guide these couples in making their decisions.
-The Rabbis are happy to discuss the details of both the wedding and the marriage with the couple and/or their parents and can provide useful resources based on your needs.
+Following the guidelines of the Conservative Movement, our Rabbi officiates at the wedding ceremonies of couples who are both of the Jewish faith.
+We understand that there are many challenging religious decisions that are unique to interfaith couples and our Rabbi is available to guide these couples in making their decisions.
+Rabbi Feldman is happy to discuss the details of both the wedding and the marriage with the couple and/or their parents and can provide useful resources based on your needs.

 End of Life Issues

-Our Rabbis wish to be a source of support and counsel for the members of interfaith families when the time comes that they must face their own impending death or that of a loved one.
+Rabbi Feldman wants to be a source of support and counsel for the members of interfaith families when the time comes that they must face their own impending death or that of a loved one.
 At The Jewish Center, we are sensitive to the fact that interfaith families often have unique questions regarding end of life issues.
-Our Rabbis are available to answer your questions, as well as provide information about local funeral homes and cemeteries.
+He is available to answer your questions, as well as provide information about local funeral homes and cemeteries.

-Our Rabbis are precluded from officiating at a funeral service when the family of a non-Jewish congregant decides to follow the funeral and mourning rituals of another religion.
+- Our Rabbi is precluded from officiating at a funeral service when the family of a non-Jewish congregant decides to follow the funeral and mourning rituals of another religion.

-Cremation is prohibited by Jewish law.
-As such, our Rabbis will not officiate at the service of anyone who is to be or has been cremated.
+- Cremation is prohibited by Jewish law.
+As such, our Rabbi Feldman will not officiate at the service of anyone who is to be or has been cremated.